-Contractors are required to file a $15,000 contractor license bond with the California Contractors State License Board (“CSLB”) to maintain an active license.
-The bond protects the CSLB by transferring to a surety bond company the cost of ensuring the public is compensated for damages resulting from a licensed business breaking California’s Contractor License Law.
+Contractors are required to file a $15,000 contractor license bond with the California Contractors State License Board to maintain an active license.
+The bond protects the CSLB by transferring to a surety bond company the cost of damages to the public resulting from a licensed business breaking California’s Contractor License Law.

 |Price Tier||Bond Cost*|